The Bankrate promise

 - Annual fee: $0

-Finally, consider the Wells Fargo Active Cash® Card if you want to earn a generous bonus and simple ongoing rewards and no categories to keep track of.
-This card charges no annual fee, and you can earn a $200 cash rewards bonus after spending $1,000 in purchases within the first three months.
-The rewards rate is a flat 2 percent cash rewards on purchases, so you don’t have to worry about bonus categories or earning caps.
+Finally, consider the Wells Fargo Active Cash® Card if you want to earn a generous bonus and simple ongoing rewards without having to keep track of spending categories.
+This card charges no annual fee, and you can earn a $200 cash rewards bonus after spending $500 in purchases within the first three months.
+The rewards rate is a flat 2 percent cash rewards on purchases, so you don’t have to worry about earning caps.

-As an added bonus, cardholders get an intro APR of 0 percent on purchases and qualifying balance transfers for 15 months from account opening (followed by a variable APR of 19.24 percent, 24.24 percent or 29.24 percent).
-That makes this card a great option for charging new holiday purchases, earning rewards then paying your balance down slowly if you need.
+As an added bonus, cardholders get an intro APR of 0 percent on purchases and qualifying balance transfers for 15 months from account opening (followed by a variable APR of 20.24 percent, 25.24 percent or 29.99 percent).
+That makes this card a great option for charging new holiday purchases, earning rewards and then paying your balance down slowly if you need to.